The StoryGraph

-The StoryGraph (sometimes shortened to just "StoryGraph") is a social cataloguing web platform for books, serving as a competitor of Goodreads (an Amazon-owned social cataloguing platform).
-The StoryGraph received awareness after Book Riot covered the platform's assets, including more personalized recommendations for readers, customized ratings options (including half-star ratings), and its non-affiliation with Amazon.
+The StoryGraph (sometimes shortened to just StoryGraph) is a social cataloguing web platform for books, serving as a competitor of Goodreads (an Amazon-owned social cataloguing platform).
+The StoryGraph received awareness after Book Riot covered the platform's assets, including more personalized recommendations for readers, customized ratings options (including half-star and quarter-star ratings), and its non-affiliation with Amazon.
 The StoryGraph uses a freemium model, with some features only available in the paid subscription plan.

 Design

 The StoryGraph was created by software engineer Nadia Odunayo in 2019, initially as a side-project for tracking books.
 Based on the comments of Goodreads users and other book readers, Odunayo focused on the implementation of systems on the platform for personalized book recommendations.

 In comparison to Goodreads

-The StoryGraph is similar in many ways to Goodreads, being also a web platform designed for readers to keep track of the books they read, using metadata to build book profiles.
-Unlike Goodreads, The StoryGraph is more focused on the tracking aspect of book collecting, and lacks the same type of social homepage as Goodreads.
-The StoryGraph platform allows readers to log and rate their books, interact with friends on the site’s community page, and set reading challenges.
-The platform builds recommendations based on analyses of users’ reading habits.
-By scrolling over the "stats" tab on their profile page, readers get an evaluation of their online library broken down by mood, pace, length, genre, rating, etc. This function can be upgraded, for a monthly fee, to provide more advanced statistics.
+The StoryGraph has been compared to Goodreads.
+Both sites are designed for readers to keep track of the books they read, using metadata to build book profiles.
+Unlike Goodreads, The StoryGraph is more focused on the tracking aspect of book collecting, with less of an emphasis on the social interactions.
+The StoryGraph platform allows readers to log and rate their books, interact with friends on the site's community page, and set reading challenges.
+The platform builds recommendations based on analyses of users' reading habits.
+Users also receive an evaluation of books they have read, broken down by mood, pace, length, genre, and rating, and can receive additional statistics for a monthly fee.
 Unlike Goodreads, The StoryGraph offers the option to give books half or quarter star ratings.

 Goodreads is considered to hold a monopoly in the field, consequently limiting the growth of similar sites.
 Tom Critchlow, a data consultant based in the United Kingdom, argued that Amazon's ownership of Goodreads would continue to hinder alternative platforms, saying, "Amazon has showed no mercy when dealing with competitors before.
 If you were to compete, you would need significant scale.
-Again, you’d be dealing with Amazon directly."
+Again, you'd be dealing with Amazon directly."